Siena and San Gimignano

 Tour duration: 7 hours

 This tour consists of an outdoor walk, and it’s suitable for all but does involve dealing with some climbs and slopes.
+Visitors with reduced mobility are recommended to move between the stops with a private driver authorized to access the historical centre.

 We can help you organize your rental of a private driver: contact us!